AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/17_ES7_incudes-and-exponential-operator.md

-# Chapter 17: Everything new in ES7 (ES2016)
+# Chapter 17: Everything new in ES2016 (ES7)

-ES7 (or ES 2016) introduced only two new features :
+ES2016 introduced only two new features :

 - `Array.prototype.includes()`
 - the exponential operator